devmoran/slsa/docs/index.md

             <div class="w-full md:w-1/2">
                 <div class="rounded-lg text-green p-5 border border-green-400 inline-block mt-8 md:mt-0 mb-8 h4">SLSA is currently in alpha</div>
                 <p>The initial v0.1 specification is out and is now ready to be tried out and tested.<br><br>
-We’ve released an initial set of tools and services to generate SLSA 1-2 provenance, which we’re looking to develop further soon.<br><br>
+We’ve released a set of tools and services to generate SLSA 1-2 provenance, which we’re looking to develop further soon.<br><br>
 Google has been using an internal version of SLSA since 2013 and requires it for all of their production workloads.</p>
             </div>
         </div>